What is an Electron Microscope?

 Applications of Electron microscope

 - Electron microscopes are used to investigate the ultrastructure of a wide range of biological and inorganic specimens including microorganisms, cells, large molecules, biopsy samples, metals, and crystals.

 - Industrially, electron microscopes are often used for quality control and failure analysis.

 - Modern electron microscopes produce electron micrographs using specialized digital cameras and frame grabbers to capture the images.

-- Science of microbiology owes its development to electron microscope.
-Study of microorganisms like bacteria, virus and other pathogens have made the treatment of diseases very effective.
+- The science of microbiology owes its development to the electron microscope.
+The study of microorganisms like bacteria, virus, and other pathogens have made the treatment of diseases very effective.

 - Very high magnification